We will be closed from Jan 9th-19th

 Don't get caught outgunned, step up to the 6.8mm

-The new #1 AR15 deer and hog cartridge
+The new #1 AR15 deer and hog cartridge for good reason

 AR Performance as a parts manufacturer selling direct to the public is committed to providing the best practical performance in the AR15 platform at a decent price.
 Our premium barrels out perform most so called "match grade" barrels.
 Better exterior ballistics, terminal performance, accuracy, velocity and long life are all possible with finely tuned chambers and high performance hybrid 5R rifling in Melonite treated 4150 CMV barrels.
 4150 barrels are twice as strong as some stainless.
 Our 6.8 barrels are the number one choice.
 We machine the strongest AR15 9310 alloy bolts made and several efficient muzzle devices.

 7lb Nexgen MSR in 308 and 260 Rem.

 Can't give the old DPMS LR 308 away?
 This is the answer!

 The next generation of 308 sized platforms.
 Finally an option for those too heavy to carry DPMS LR rifles sitting in the back of the safe.
 For years many have said they wish there was an AR12.
 A rifle bigger than an AR15 but without the weight of the AR10.
 In 2009 I designed a "12" more or less.
 A 7lb 16" barrel 308 or 260 Rem. rifle is possible.
 Standard 308 Pmags can be used in DPMS style LR 308 lowers.
 These Nexgen uppers can be built to fire any 308 based cartridges.
 The new DPMS GII is a very close copy of these uppers.